VaitoSoi/simple-proxy/README.md

 # spotify-proxy

 ## I. Introduction
-A simple proxy that echo the response the a website.
+A simple proxy that echo the response a website.

 ## II.
 Run it on your machine